 Lee, the restaurant's principal owner, came out of the clothing manufacturing business, moving to Florida after the Calvin Klein outerwear line he ran with a few partners was sold.
-He bought Benny’s a year ago.
+He bought Benny’s a few years ago.
 Max, who’d wanted to get into the food business, is one partner; the other is chef Jeremy Hanlon.
 Lee’s the deal maker, Max manages the restaurant and executive chef Hanlon handles the kitchen.
 “The three of us trust each other incredibly and when one person feels strongly about something we tend to do it that way,” Lee says.
 “Very rarely after talking do we disagree, and that format was identical to my past partners.
 I want to teach Max and Jeremy that closeness.”

 For second-act family businesses, creating boundaries between work and home is advisable, but easier to say than do.
 Speaking about her current relationship with her mom, Amanda Bates says: “We used to go out together and have fun, go to garage sales, that kind of thing.
 Now, when we get together, the business always come up.
 Even at family dinners, we end up talking business.”

 But in the end, it’s family that makes these businesses succeed.